_Docs/

 )

-Ordered destinations route funds to multiple destinations in sequence, with maximum caps for each destination:
+Ordered destinations route funds to multiple accounts in sequence, sending up to a maximum cap to each one before moving on.
+Any leftover goes to the final remaining destination:

 send [COIN 100] (